jarviscog/autoanki/ROADMAP.md

 - [x] Remove loading bar.
 Show timing info in logs
 - [x] Add more unit tests

+- [ ] Add a features section to the readme for new beginners
+- [ ] update the readme to reflect new changes

 Features:
 - [ ] Tone Colors